0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-overview.md

 Database watcher is a managed monitoring solution for database services in the Azure SQL family.
 It supports [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database/) and [Azure SQL Managed Instance](https://azure.microsoft.com/products/azure-sql/managed-instance/).

 Database watcher collects in-depth workload monitoring data to give you a detailed view of database performance, configuration, and health.
 Monitoring data from the databases, elastic pools, and SQL managed instances you select is [collected](database-watcher-data.md#data-collection) into a central data store in your Azure subscription.
 [Dashboards](#dashboards) in Azure portal provide a single-pane-of-glass view of your Azure SQL estate and a detailed view of each database, elastic pool, and SQL managed instance.
+You can create [alerts] to receive notifications about conditions across your Azure SQL estate that require attention.

 :::image type="content" border="false" source="media/database-watcher-overview/database-watcher-overview-diagram.svg" alt-text="Diagram showing database watcher components and data flow from monitored resources to watcher to data store to Azure portal dashboards.":::